Zach-Kauffman/Engine/Documentation/Engine/INIParser.md

 **RESULT**:

-	CookieJar now contains all Cookies listed in listOfCookies.
+	CookieJar now contains all Cookies listed in listOfCookies